Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 **Prerequisites:** Warrior Group, *Fighting Style* Feature, or [Fighting Initiate] feat
 **Repeatable:** No

-While wielding a :weapon-prop-finesse: **Finesse** weapon and no other weapon, you gain a +2 bonus to your :d20-attack: **Attack Roll**s and an +1 to your Armour Class so long you are not wearing Heavy Armour or wielding Shields.
+While wielding a :weapon-prop-finesse: **Finesse** weapon and no other weapon, you gain a +2 bonus to your :d20-attack: **Attack Rolls** and an +1 to your Armour Class so long you are not wearing Heavy Armour or wielding Shields.

 ### Heavy Weapon Fighting